cbigger/ZINO/README.md

 ## TODO:
 - Need skills to be booted as preconfigured complete zino agents
 - Need proper memory abstraction in ctx + backend provider template (like how rtr is agnostic w openai library)
-- zino-exc needs to be queried for execution environment
+- zino-exc needs to be queried for execution environment info injection into sysmem
 - eventually: user registry --> channels? service registry (LDAP?) for cross-install lookups for memory/tools/skills?
 - Expand into full agent templates?
 What is a skill sub-agent to a full agent?